l0exy1h/ooxxwars/README.md

 ### Model

 We’re going to structure the codebase based on the MVC framework.
-First of all, the essential data model of this game is a 3-d array [[[ Entry ]]] called boards, where
+First of all, the essential data model of this game is a 3-d array `[[[ Entry ]]]` called *boards*, where

-- Entry = O | X | Empty
+- `Entry = O | X | Empty`
-- Boards[i] is a 2D square board for the i-th subgame.
+- `Boards[i]` is a 2D square board for the i-th subgame.

 ### View

-One section of the code is going to read this 3-d array and turn it into a TUI using the Brick Library.
+One section of the code is going to read this 3-d array and turn it into a TUI using the `Brick` Library.

 If time permits, we will also implement fancy ASCII art animations using Brick, such as when an entry is marked, when a subgame is finished, and when the game finishes.